alanng10/StandInfoTech/Docue/a.md

 System Android ProgramFrame View orient is same as the ProgramFrame.

 Android shown System Android Program list ProgramFrame list in Running Apps screen.

-System Android execute zero to multi instant of 1 module ref.

 Tidus is pre install on Android.